KampfBallerina/MoreRealisticLaundering/NexusInfo.md

 [size=3]Automatic Business Detection:[/size]
 - Automatically detects newly owned businesses and adds them to the app for management.
 - Ensures that all businesses are processed and updated dynamically.

+[size=3]Enhanced Hyland Auto Management:[/size]
+- Introduces a dedicated "Hyland Auto" section in the app for managing vehicle prices.
+- Allows players to view and adjust the prices of vehicles dynamically from the app.

 [size=3]Customizable Business Settings:[/size]
 - Allows players to adjust the maximum laundering capacity, laundering time, and taxation percentage for each business (e.g., Laundromat, Taco Ticklers, Car Wash, Post Office).